a2k11/locateDrops/README.md

   - uploading images with cloudinary, added new environment variables for cloudinary, created handleImageUpload to create FormData and populate its values, made handleSubmit async, use axios to handle post call
 #### Creating New User Pins
+  - create_pin mutation, added Mutation & Input types, added Mutation resolver which creates Pins in GraphQL, create client side mutation in mutations.js, added GraphQLClient to CreatePin component, wire up mutation to handleSubmit by creating mutation request, wipe state at the end of submit
   -